fingo/spata/readme.md

 [Cats Effect tutorial](https://typelevel.org/cats-effect/tutorial/tutorial.html#acquiring-and-releasing-resources).

 In addition to the `read` function, `reader` provides a `by` function, to be used with `Stream.through`.
-The above example may be rewritten using it to:
+The above example may be rewritten by using `by` into:
 ```scala
 val stream: Stream[IO, Char] = Stream
   .bracket(IO { Source.fromFile("data.csv") })(source => IO { source.close() })